 Shingles (Asphalt) Alternative ways to recycle Take to Landfill Asphalt can be dropped off at the Western Regional Sanitary Landfill for a disposal fee.
 Inert Materials: $16.00 per ton Applies to separated loads of uncontaminated dirt, rock, asphalt and concrete if free from re-bar or mesh and broken into pieces less than 2′ x 2′ x 4″.
-Construction and Demolition Waste: $47.00 per ton Otherwise, asphalt shingles can be brought to these recyclers: Sustainable Pavement Technologies – Sacramento Facility4291 Bradshaw Road, Sacramento, CA 95827Map & Directions(916) 533-8013 Florin Perkins Public Disposal Site4201 Florin Perkins Road, Sacramento, CA 95826Map & Directions(916) 443-5120 or (916) 238-5878 Find a Shingle Recycler Asphalt shingles are easily recycled, and new facilities are opening up to meet this growing demand.
-Locate the nearest shingles recycling facility.
-Do Not Remove Nails Shingles recyclers accept roofs with nails in them, so do not remove the nails.
+Construction and Demolition Waste: $47.00 per ton Otherwise, asphalt shingles can be brought to these recyclers: Sustainable Pavement Technologies – Sacramento Facility4291 Bradshaw Road, Sacramento, CA 95827Map & Directions(916) 533-8013 Florin Perkins Public Disposal Site4201 Florin Perkins Road, Sacramento, CA 95826Map & Directions(916) 443-5120 or (916) 238-5878 Find a Shingle Recycler Asphalt shingles are easily recycled, though they require a special facility for processing.
+Locate the nearest shingle recycling facility.
+Do Not Remove Nails Shingle recyclers accept material with nails in it, so do not remove the nails.
 The recycling operators use a powerful magnet to separate nails from the asphalt.
-Alternative Ways to Recycle Ask Your Contractor If They Recycle Before hiring a contractor to work on your roof, see if they have services in place to recycle the asphalt shingles for you.
+Alternative Ways to Recycle Ask Your Contractor If They Recycle Before hiring a contractor to work on your roof, see if they can recycle the asphalt shingles for you.
 Did You Know?
-You’re Driving on Recycled Shingles Roof shingles are easy to recycle into asphalt roads because they’re made without materials that would comprise their recyclability.
+You’re Driving on Recycled Shingles Recycled asphalt shingles are turned into road material for public roads, private driveways and parking lots.